On to the grocery store: Malanga; chick peas, lamb - check. All other ingredients are readily on hand.

 5. Drain malanga.
 Add it -and- chick peas to meat.
 Cook about another 20 minutes, or until malanga is tender.

-6. Prepare yogurt while soup is cooking:
+Serve immediately with crusty bread for dipping.6.
+Prepare yogurt while soup is cooking:

 A. Using a 3-quart saucepan, combine beaten egg with 2 cups plain yogurt.

 B. Blend tomato paste, lemon juice, and cayenne pepper with ½ cup water.
 Stir into